Amararyan/SNID-SAGE/docs/gui/templates-manager.md

 Interactive manager for exploring, creating, and organizing templates.

-For step-by-step workflows and expanded CLI usage, see the tutorial: [Template Management](../tutorials/template-management.md).
+For step-by-step workflows and expanded CLI usage, see the [CLI Reference](../cli/command-reference.md).

 ### Overview
 - Left: Template browser (search, type filter)